hazelcast/hazelcast/hazelcast-documentation/src/XMLWrapUp.md

 ## Default Hazelcast.xml Wrap Up

+In Hazelcast, below configuration elements are available.

+- group
+- management-center
+- network
+- partition-group
+- executor-service
+- queue
+- map
+- multimap
+- list
+- set
+- jobtracker
+- semaphore
+- serialization
+- services

+### `group` Tag

+This configuration is for ???.
+It has below sub-tags.

+- name:
+- password:

+### `management-center` Tag

+This configuration is for ???.
+It only has the attribute `enabled`.

+### `network` Tag

+This configuration is for ???.
+It has below sub-tags.

+- port:
+- outbound-ports:
+- join:
+- interfaces:
+- ssl:
+- socket-interceptor:
+- symmetric-encryption:
+- public-address:

+### `partition-group` Tag

+This configuration is for ???.
+It only has the attribute `enabled`.

+### `executor-service` Tag

+This configuration is for ???.
+It has below attributes.

+- pool-size:
+- queue-capacity:

+### `queue` Tag

+This configuration is for ???.
+It has below attributes.

+- max-size:
+- backup-count:
+- async-backup-count:
+- empty-queue-ttl:
+- item-listeners:
+- queue-store:
+- statistics-enabled:

+### `map` Tag

+This configuration is for ???.
+It has below attributes.

+- in-memory-format:
+- backup-count:
+- async-backup-count:
+- read-backup-data:
+- time-to-live-seconds:
+- max-idle-seconds:
+- eviction-policy:
+- max-size:
+- eviction-percentage:
+- merge-policy:
+- statistics-enabled:
+- map-store:
+- near-cache:
+- wan-replication-ref:
+- indexes:
+- entry-listeners:
+- partition-strategy:

+### `multimap` Tag

+This configuration is for ???.
+It has below attributes.

+- backup-count:
+- async-backup-count:
+- statistics-enabled:
+- value-collection-type:
+- entry-listeners:
+- partition-strategy:

+### `topic` Tag

+This configuration is for ???.
+It has below attributes.

+- statistics-enabled:
+- global-ordering-enabled:
+- message-listeners:

+### `list` Tag

+This configuration is for ???.
+It has below attributes.

+- backup-count:
+- async-backup-count:
+- statistics-enabled:
+- max-size:
+- item-listeners:
+- statistics-enabled:

+### `set` Tag

+This configuration is for ???.
+It has below attributes.

+- backup-count:
+- async-backup-count:
+- statistics-enabled:
+- max-size:
+- item-listeners:
+- statistics-enabled:

+### `jobtracker` Tag

+This configuration is for ???.
+It has below attributes.

+- max-thread-size:
+- queue-size:
+- retry-count:
+- chunk-size:
+- communicate-stats:
+- topology-changed-strategy:

+### `semaphore` Tag

+This configuration is for ???.
+It has below attributes.

+- initial-permits:
+- backup-count:
+- async-backup-count:

+### `serialization` Tag

+This configuration is for ???.
+It has below attributes.

+- portable-version:

+### `services` Tag

+This configuration is for ???.
+It only has the attribute `enabled`.

 Below is the `hazelcast.xml` configuration file that comes with the release, located at `bin` folder.

 ```xml